 Unpardonable Sin

-The “scribes” came to examine the conduct
+The “scribes” typify the growing

-demon from a deaf and dumb man - (Matthew 12:22-37).
+a demon from a deaf and dumb man, and Matthew includes Pharisees among

-‘Beelzebul’ means, “lord of the
+‘Beelzebul’ means “lord of the

 house,” a corrupted form of the name ‘Beelzebub.’
 The

-deny this, they attributed his miracles to the power of Satan.
+but they attributed them to the power of Satan.
+Genuine faith is not an

-miracles.
-The deeds of Jesus constituted clear evidence that God was working in
+automatic reaction to miracles.
+The deeds of Jesus constituted clear evidence that

-him; however, that evidence also demanded a decision from anyone who witnessed
+God was working in him, but that evidence also demanded a decision from anyone

 The Greek term rendered “parable” originally meant “a setting